-9 25.
-Unfortunately, Volvo failed to comply with Schroeder's request.
-10 Despite having been notified that their unauthorized use of the Photos was causing 11 damage to Plaintiffs-and to Ms. Sumida's career and contractual relationships in 12 particular-Volvo only removed its Instagram story, and left the infringing images 13 on its verified Pinterest page.
-Plaintiffs were left with little choice but to retain 14 counsel to vindicate their rights against such an intransigent corporate behemoth.
+Despite having been notified that their unauthorized use of the Photos was causing damage to Plaintiffs-and to Ms. Sumida's career and contractual relationships in particular-Volvo only removed its Instagram story, and left the infringing images on its verified Pinterest page.
+Plaintiffs were left with little choice but to retain counsel to vindicate their rights against such an intransigent corporate behemoth.

-15 B. In response to their complaints, Volvo tries to strong-arm Plaintiffs by 16 bullying their associates.
+B. In response to their complaints, Volvo tries to strong-arm Plaintiffs by bullying their associates.

-26. On January 27, 2020, Plaintiffs' counsel sent a cease and desist letter to Volvo, demanding that it immediately cease all uses of the Photos, after which Volvo finally removed the Photos from its verified Pinterest page.
-On March 6, Volvo, through its counsel, responded to Plaintiffs' letter by acknowledging their use of the Photos on Instagram, but feigning ignorance about Volvo's use or display of the Photos "in any other manner."

-27. Despite this inauspicious start, Plaintiffs continued to communicate with Volvo in cordial manner.
+- 25. On January 27, 2020, Plaintiffs' counsel sent a cease and desist letter to Volvo, demanding that it immediately cease all uses of the Photos, after which Volvo finally removed the Photos from its verified Pinterest page.
+On March 6, Volvo, through its counsel, responded to Plaintiffs' letter by acknowledging their use of the Photos on Instagram, but feigning ignorance about Volvo's use or display of the Photos "in any other manner." - 26.
+Despite this inauspicious start, Plaintiffs continued to communicate with Volvo in cordial manner.
 Those efforts proved to be in vain when, on May 22, 2020, Volvo's counsel sent an aggressive and intimidating letter to Porch House Pictures-a small mom & pop production company that Schroeder has worked with-threatening to sue them for creating a 20 second video using footage taken during Plaintiffs' April 2019 test-shoot.
 Specifically, Volvo claimed that the posting of images and video from Schroeder's test-shoot that "prominently display and feature Volvo's S60 mark, Volvo's distinct, trademark-protected logo, and a motor vehicle that bears unique design features immediately identifiable with Volvo's brand and line of automotive products," constitute "clear, continuing violations of Volvo's rights under federal and state law."
-Quite a far cry from the laudatory comments Volvo had published to Schroeder's Instagram post last year.

-28. Volvo's letter to Porch House was nothing more than a transparent 7 attempt to bully Schroeder and Sumida into dropping their claims.
-Indeed Volvo's 8 counsel acknowledged that they had learned about Porch House's video "[d]uring 9 the course of investigating Mr. Schroeder's and Ms. Sumida's allegations," and that 10 they were aware that Schroeder has a professional relationship with Porch House.2 11 Bizarrely, while their letter made no reference to the Campaign, or their use of 12 Schroeder's Photos, Volvo affirmatively stated that it never engaged Jack Schroeder 13 to advertise or promote Volvo's products-a half-truth at best, considering 14 Schroeder had explicitly denied Volvo permission to use his Photos.
-15
+Quite a far cry from the laudatory comments Volvo had published to Schroeder's Instagram post last year. - 27.
+Volvo's letter to Porch House was nothing more than a transparent attempt to bully Schroeder and Sumida into dropping their claims.
+Indeed Volvo's counsel acknowledged that they had learned about Porch House's video "[d]uring the course of investigating Mr. Schroeder's and Ms. Sumida's allegations," and that they were aware that Schroeder has a professional relationship with Porch House.2 Bizarrely, while their letter made no reference to the Campaign, or their use of Schroeder's Photos, Volvo affirmatively stated that it never engaged Jack Schroeder to advertise or promote Volvo's products-a half-truth at best, considering Schroeder had explicitly denied Volvo permission to use his Photos.

-16 29.
-The Photos were incorporated into the Campaign without Plaintiffs' 17 authorization-or even their knowledge.
-The purpose of the Campaign was to invite 18 and encourage consumers to purchase Volvo products, and to enhance Volvo's 19 image and goodwill.

-30. In this regard, Volvo, undertook to unlawfully copy, and did unlawfully copy, the Photos for the purpose of incorporating them into the Campaign.
-On information and belief, Volvo chose to include the Photos in the Campaign because of their aesthetic value and to give the false impression that Plaintiffs-and Ms.
+- 28. The Photos were incorporated into the Campaign without Plaintiffs' authorization-or even their knowledge.
+The purpose of the Campaign was to invite and encourage consumers to purchase Volvo products, and to enhance Volvo's image and goodwill. - 29.
+In this regard, Volvo, undertook to unlawfully copy, and did unlawfully copy, the Photos for the purpose of incorporating them into the Campaign.
+On information and belief, Volvo chose to include the Photos in the Campaign because of their aesthetic value and to give the false impression that Plaintiffs-and Ms. Sumida, in particular-are affiliated with and endorse Volvo. - 30.
+The Campaign featuring the Photos was offered across Volvo's social media platforms, including, but not limited to, its verified Instagram and Pinterest accounts.
+Reflecting its importance and appeal, the Photos were also chosen as the main header image for Volvo's verified Pinterest homepage, which boasts more than "10 million+ monthly viewers." - 31.
+On information and belief (based on the content of the Campaign), the Campaign was designed to draw in and engage the consumers to whom Volvo hoped to sell products.

-27 @porchhousepictures Your content is great!
-We'd love to share it on our website.
-To accept mention us in a comment with #YesVolvoUSA.
-T&C's at http://live.storystream.it/Volvo-car-us/rights

-SECOND AMENDED COMPLAINT